Singaporeans Investing Cheaply with Exchange Traded Index Funds

 - 30% in the Singapore stock index (ES3)

-The first two indexes above trade on the Singaporean stock market, and the world stock market index trades on the New York Stock exchange.
+The first two indexes above trade on the Singaporean stock market, and the world stock market index trades on the Toronto Stock exchange.
 But you can purchase them all, online, using DBS Vickers—taking a grand total of about 10 minutes.

 Then you rebalance with new purchases.
 For example, let’s assume that you have allocated your money based on the above model.
 Then assume that if the Singapore index hasn’t done as well as the others, after a month or a quarter, then it will represent less than 30% of your account.
 So when you add fresh money to your account, you’d add fresh money to that index.
 If both the world stock index and the Singapore stock index have increased, leaving this hypothetical investor with less than 40% in the bond index, then they’d add fresh money to the bond index when they want to invest.